• Skip to primary navigation

 What are the best fresh herbs to have on hand?

 • Parsley (persil) - perhaps the most widely used and comes in both flat (plat) or curly (frisée).
 Curly is usually for garnish and flat is more widely used for cooking and adding to salads.
 Particularly good with fish and seafood for its almost grassy flavour that doesn't overwhelm the taste of the dish.
-Best added at the end of cooking to preserve its natural benefits of vitamin C and flavour;
+Best added at the end of cooking to preserve its natural benefits of vitamin C and flavour.

 • Basil (basilic) - known for its pungeant sweet tones and taste of summer, particularly good with fresh pasta and salads, it's the main ingredient in the provençal pistou (French equivalent of pesto without nuts or cheese).
-Also excellent with a little added to strawberries;
+Also excellent with a little added to strawberries.

 • Rosemary (romarin) - it's a typical piney taste of Provence with a powerful flavour that brings out the flavours in cheese dishes.
 Add a branch of it to a cheese or charcuterie board - excellent paired with goat's cheese and a must ingredient in a warm goat's cheese salad or a goat's cheese & walnut sauce for pasta.

 • Thyme (thym) - If you have thyme on your hands, you know it's quite a strong herb so use sparingly.
 Good for chicken dishes.
-Also known for its slightly milder lemon thyme, this is lovely with lemon and lime dishes.
+Also known for its slightly milder lemon thyme, this is lovely with fish and lemon and lime dishes.

 • Coriander/Cilantro (Coriandre) - the celebrity herb of Asian inspired dishes, curries and any taste of the exotic.
 An important ingredient in this Moroccan Chicken and Prune Tagine;